Solving Inverse Parametrized Problems via Finite Elements and Extreme Learning Networks: Numerical Experiments

 \subsection{Convergence}

 Throughout the numerical examples we considered the spatial domain $\Omega_x=[-1,1]^2$ and the FEM-meshes of mesh size $h_x$ were generated using uniform grids of points in $\Omega_x$.
 To study the convergence, we employed a manufactured solution $u(x,t)$ to \eqref{eq:main}.
-Once the potentials $\mu_i(x)$ in \eqref{eq:potential} were specified, the corresponding source $f$ and boundary data $g$ were constructed so that $u(x,t)$ satisfied the PDE. \begin{rem}[Parameter-Dependent Data] The construction described above generally introduces dependencies of the source term $f$ and boundary data $g$ on the parameter $t$.
+Once the potentials $\mu_i(x)$ in \eqref{eq:potential} were specified, the corresponding source $f$ and boundary data $g$ were constructed so that $u(x,t)$ satisfied the PDE.

+\begin{rem}[Parameter-Dependent Data] The construction described above generally introduces dependencies of the source term $f$ and boundary data $g$ on the parameter $t$.
 This is a consequence of enforcing that the manufactured solution $u(x,t)$ satisfies \eqref{eq:main} exactly.
-In principle, one would prefer an example where $f$ and $g$ depend solely on the spatial variable $x$ (or at least keeping $f$ affine in $t$), as that is how the problem is formulated.
-However, finding a nontrivial closed-form solution in that setting is difficult.
-For this reason, we adopt the manufactured-solution approach for the convergence study, even though it introduces additional $t$-dependencies not covered by the affine-in-$t$ data assumptions used in the theoretical analysis. \end{rem}
+In principle, one would prefer an example where $f$ and $g$ depend solely on the spatial variable $x$ (or at least where $f$ remains affine in $t$), as this is the setting covered by the theoretical analysis.
+However, finding a nontrivial closed-form solution in that case is difficult.
+For this reason, we adopt the manufactured-solution approach for the convergence study, even though it introduces additional $t$-dependencies not covered by the affine-in-$t$ data assumptions used in the theory.

+If one were to extend the theory to non-affine parameter dependence in $f$, the surrogate construction itself would remain unchanged, but the parameter-regularity estimates in theorems~\ref{thm:regularity-Hm} and \ref{thm:Hk-regularity-fem} would have to retain higher-order derivatives $\partial_t^\alpha f$ up to the order under consideration.
+In particular, the recursive differentiated equations would involve these higher-order terms explicitly, leading to more cumbersome notation and constants, but not to a conceptual change in the approximation framework. \end{rem}

 \paragraph{Low-Dimensional Setting.} To evaluate the performance in a low-dimensional parameter space $\Omega_t$, we considered the case where $\Nt=2$.
 The exact solution was prescribed as

 The potentials in \eqref{eq:potential} were chosen as